ruanmartinelli/cloud-run-nodejs-template/readme.md

 # cloud-run-nodejs-template

-> A template for deploying Node.js applications on Google Cloud Run with Terraform.
+> A template for deploying Node.js applications on Google Cloud Run with Terraform and GitHub Actions.

 ## Prerequisites